 The beautiful Marriott Beach Resort – we’ve booked two nights here to enjoy after our week-long diving excursion

 The M/Y Blue Adventurer is your typical diving liveaboard yacht.
-I’ve read before we’ve left, that one of Blue O Two’s yachts have a jucuzzi onboard … but unfortunately not on the one that we’ve been booked on 😕.
+I’ve read before we left South Africa, that one of Blue O Two’s yachts have a jucuzzi onboard … but unfortunately not on the one that we’ve been booked on 😕.

 One can still see the dust hanging in the air after the severe sandstorm of yesterday

-Once again, the staff were apologising for the damage caused by nature … this time, it was not rain water, but a lot of dust everywhere!
+Once again, the staff were apologising for the damage caused by nature … this time, not for leaking roofs, but because of a lot of dust everywhere!
 Everybody was busy cleaning the decks to get rid of all the dust.
 At least, it was clean and tidy inside.

 After Berto gave all his diving information to the lead instructor and found a place for all his diving equipment, we’ve been shown to our cabin.
 It was not massive, but I was still impressed with the amount of space inside.
 We also had our own bathroom (which is always a bonus).